 It has one drawback, though: its healing components are very hard for your body to absorb (this is known as low bioavailability).
 Using fresh turmeric root or powder is certainly healthful, but you need to use a specially formulated version of turmeric in order to enjoy the full depth of its benefits.

 Even the popular practice of mixing turmeric with some kind of milk to make “golden milk” will only take you so far.
-Golden milk approximates a more advanced and effective formulation method called liposomalization, which makes turmeric up to twenty times more absorbable by encapsulating alkaloids inside a type of fat called phospholipids.
+Golden milk approximates a more advanced and effective formulation method called micelle liposomal which makes turmeric up to 185 times more absorbable by encapsulating turmeric inside a type of fat called phospholipids.

 If you’re serious about combatting autoimmune disorders and other inflammatory conditions through natural means, be sure to add liposomal turmeric to your daily regimen.